eCommerce Market Size: 2026 Data

 When it comes to the size of the international eCommerce market, China is the dominant force.
 The US is a distant second, but these two countries combined account for a third of global online sales.
 Source: Statista

 They are outdoing the competition with bargain bin deals, attracting customers of all ages and from all income groups.
-Experts are predicting that the US share is likely to decrease to 16.9% of the global eCommerce market in 2020.
+By 2025, the Asia Pacific region dominated the market with a 45% revenue share, fueled by China's mobile-first ecosystem.

 The vast majority of the companies that dominate the Chinese market are homegrown and include Alibaba, Tmall, JD.com and Pindoudou.
 These four entities hold 80% of the market share and offer mobile apps and coupons.
 Smartphones are a huge hit in China, so it’s imperative for eCommerce retailers to offer an app for their store.